 Essentials of Strength Training and Conditioning (2016), National Strength and Conditioning Association, Haff, G.G. and Triplett, N.T.
 (Ed.), Human Kinetics: Champaigne, IL.

 Students are expected to engage in all material provided.
-Attendance at the live online sessions, whilst not compulsory is highly recommended to support learning.
+Attendance at the live online sessions available within the course is highly recommended to support learning.

 Required IT skills

 This unit involves online meetings in real-time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real-time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.